-In 2008 organic soybeans were produced on 125,621 acres.
-Minnesota reported the largest number of acres planted to certified organic soybeans that year: 21,229.
-That same year, Iowa had 19,913 acres planted in organic soybeans, and Michigan had 11,251 acres.
-In comparison, Canadian producers planted organic soybeans on 26,982 acres in 2008.
+In 2016 organic soybeans were produced on 124,591 acres in the United States, compared to 94,841 in 2015.
+Iowa reported the largest number of acres planted to certified organic soybeans that year: 20,547.
+That same year, Minnesota had 13,893 acres planted in organic soybeans, and Michigan had 10,815 acres.

 Frequently, the organic market specifies 'Vinton' and other varieties of food-grade soybeans.
 These varieties are used primarily in the production of tofu, tempeh, soya nuts and a host of other products and are generally grown under contract.

-Total U.S. sales of organic foods in 2010 were estimated at $27 billion, up 9 percent from 2009 according to research by the Schaumburg, Ill.-based company SPINS.
-According to the 2007 Census of Agriculture (2009), the sales of organic commodities totaled $1.7 billion.
+Total U.S. sales of organic foods in 2015 were $43.3 billion, up 11 percent from 2014 according to the Organic Trade Association.
+According to the USDA AMS, the sales of organic commodities totaled $6.2 million in 2015.